shadowbq/matrix.dot.files/README.md

 .bash_aliases
 ```

-Secure files like these are ignored from the repo in the `.gitignore`
+Secure files like these are ignored from the repo in the `.gitignore` by default.

 ```shell
 .secrets